pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Issue

-There are no visual regression testing (VRT) pages in the Autopilot settings.
+There are no visual regression testing pages in the Autopilot settings.

 ### Solution

-Add at least one site to the Autopilot VRT settings.
+Add, at a minimum, one site to the Autopilot VRT settings.

 </Accordion>